diacritics/database/spec/README.md

 This is the character, or combination of characters used to represent the diacritic (e.g. `ö` decomposes into `oe` in German), ligature (e.g. `æ` decomposes into `ae`), or symbol (e.g. `‽` decomposes into `?!`).

-Each decompose value may need to be transformed into an upper, lower or title case.
-These entries have been included within the `decompose` values
+Each decompose value may need to be transformed into lower or upper and title case.
+These entries have been included within the `decompose` values and depend on the `'case'` setting.

 ###### data.{character}.mapping.decompose.titleCase

 Optional
 Type: String

-When a decompose value comprises two or more characters, the case of the first character may differ from the others.
+This value is only available when the character case is set to `'upper'`, and when a decompose value comprises two or more characters.
+This setting is provided because the case of the first character may differ from the other character(s).
 This property was implemented in case a diacritic is the first character of a word written in title case.
-Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `Ae` in a title case).
+Include the necessary changes in this entry (e.g. `Æ` decomposes into `Ae` in a title case).

-###### data.{character}.mapping.decompose.upperCase
+###### data.{character}.mapping.decompose.value

 Optional
 Type: String

-When a decompose value comprises two or more characters, this property may be used when the word requires all capital letters, such as in an abbreviation.
-Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `AE` in all upper case).
+This value contains the decompose character or characters.
+This property may contain the decompose value in either all lower case or capital letters depending on the `case` setting.
+Include the necessary changes in this entry (e.g. `æ` decomposed into `ae` in all lower case, or `Æ` decomposes into `AE` in all upper case).

-###### data.{character}.mapping.decompose.lowerCase

-Optional
-Type: String

-When a decompose value comprises two or more characters, the characters may need to be transformed into all lower case.
-Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `ae` in all lower case).

 ## 3. Dist Branch